 Buddy—a normal-sized human—falls into Santa’s gift sack as a child on Christmas Eve and is teleported to the North Pole.
 Here, he grows up and works as one of Santa’s toy-making helpers.
 He is happy as a clam until he begins to feel like he doesn’t fit in.
 One day, he decides to venture to Manhattan to find his biological father, a workaholic publisher, and create a new life there.
 And even though his dad is put off by Buddy’s saccharine optimism, we just love it!

-Watch this one—I triple-dog-dare ya!
+Watch A Christmas Story—I triple-dog-dare ya!
 Christmas is rapidly approaching and the only thing nine-year-old Ralphie wants is a Red Ryder Carbine Action 200-shot Range air rifle.
 But to Ralphie’s dismay, his Christmas dream is rejected by his mother, his teacher, and even Santa Claus, who all warn him “You’ll shoot your eye out.”
 Will his Christmas wish come true anyway?